lucatume/ppplan/README.md

     php ppplan.php --clear

 ### Day, week and pomodoro duration
-PPPlan will understand natural language task durations like `1w` or `3p` to specify a task duration estimation and will allow specifying durations using options too; by defaults **a day is 24 hours long, a week is 7 days long and a pomodoro is 25 minutes long**.
+PPPlan will understand natural language task durations like `1w` or `3p` to specify a task duration estimation and will allow specifying durations using options too; by defaults **a day is 24 hours long, a week is 7 days long and a pomodoro is 30 minutes long**.
 Using the `--dayDuration`, `--weekDuration` and `--pomodoroDuration` options like

-    ppplan --dayDuration 8 --weekDuration 5 --pomodoroDuration 50
+    ppplan --dayDuration 8 --weekDuration 5 --pomodoroDuration 60

-I'm specifying that `1 day` means 8 hours, `1 week` means 5 days and `1 pomodoro` means 50 minutes.
+I'm specifying that `1 day` means 8 hours, `1 week` means 5 days and `1 pomodoro` means 60 minutes (pomodoro and 10 minutes pause duration).

 ### Output unit
 By default estimate values will be expressed in hours but the script allows overriding that behaviour using the `--outputUnit` option like